 - High school or college credits in biology, algebra, chemistry, and English with grade of C or better. - High performance on the Test of Essential Academic Skills V (TEAS) of the Assessment Technologies Institute (see www. atitesting.com for information about preparing for the test) relative to the applicant pool, as measured by a minimum score of fiftieth percentile overall and in the sub-categories of the test. - Two letters of professional reference on forms provided by the College. - Ability to meet the Health, Character, and Technical Standards for the ASN Program (please see below). - An applicant who has attended another nursing education program within the past five years must also submit a reference from the director of the nursing program at the previous school. - Submit all application materials by December 31 of the year preceding desired entry to the program.
-Incomplete applications will not be considered. - Applicants meeting the above requirements will be ranked according to TEAS scores and previous college grades, and will be invited for an interview.
-Sufficient interviews will be conducted to fill class openings and a waiting list with the best qualified applicants.
+Incomplete applications will not be considered. - Applicants meeting the above requirements will be ranked according to TEAS scores and previous college grades.